3I/ATLAS: Coma

 The coma of 3I/ATLAS appears slightly elliptical and spans up to 26400 by 24700 km in diameter (about twice the diameter of Earth), (Note: Earth's mean diameter (averaged between poles and equator) is roughly 12756 km (see mean radius of Earth).
 Multiplying that by 2 gives 25512 km.) according to high-resolution images from the 10.4 m Gran Telescopio Canarias on 2 July 2025.
 Observations by NASA's SPHEREx mission from mid-August 2025 showed that 3I/ATLAS has a more extensive carbon dioxide gas coma that spans at least 348000 km in radius, although it is only visible in near-infrared.
 Because the comet is far away from Earth, its coma appears small in the sky; observations from July 2025 have measured an angular diameter of about 2 arcseconds for the most visible part of the coma (the coma's full width at half maximum) and 10 arcseconds for the full extent of the coma.
 As 3I/ATLAS approaches the Sun and becomes more active, the size and density of its coma continued to grow.
 Pre-discovery observations by the Vera C. Rubin Observatory showed that the diameter of 3I/ATLAS's coma had grown from 13040 km on 21 June 2025 to 18760 km on 2 July 2025.

 Spectroscopic and imaging observations indicate that the coma of 3I/ATLAS has a reddish color and is mainly made of relatively large dust grains that are several micrometers (μm) in radius.
 The reddish color of 3I/ATLAS is similar to the colors of D-type asteroids, Solar System comets, and the interstellar comet 2I/Borisov, and is likely caused by irradiated organic compounds such as tholins in the comet's coma.
 Within the coma of 3I/ATLAS, small dust grains with 1 um radii are ejected from the nucleus at fast speeds of 22 m/s, whereas large dust grains with 100 um radii are ejected at slower speeds of about 2 m/s.
 Based on the shape and brightness of 3I/ATLAS's coma in Hubble Space Telescope images from July 2025, it is estimated that the comet was ejecting 6 kg of small dust particles per second and 60 kg of large dust particles per second during that month.
 The dust ejection rate of 3I/ATLAS is similar to that of 2I/Borisov when it was approaching the Solar System, but it is lower than the typical rates for distant Jupiter-family comets.

+The ESA with data from the JANUS and JUICE spacecraft shows that 3I has a distinct coma, although the spacecraft was 60 million kilometers away at its closest Jupiter approach on 16 March 2026.
+Along with the two tails; dust tail and ion tail, this further backs up that 3I is an ordinary comet.